shub1718/cricinfo/README.md

 # cricinfo
-a mozilla-add on fro criccket score,news matches
+a mozilla-add on for  cricket score,news matches